 - The CLN turns into the most senior class of shares when:

-a.
-In the future, the business raises further capital that is equal to the whole bridge funding round;
+- In the future, the business raises further capital that is equal to the whole bridge funding round;

-b.
-On sale or IPO;
+- On sale or IPO;

 - Conversion will be at a 20% discount to the conversion event’s share price.
 In English, this means, when the loan converts to equity, the Government get a 20% share price discount (i.e. more shares).
 This is similar to most CLNs or Advance Subscription Agreements (ASA).

-- The interest rate on the loan is 8% pa, unless investors lend at a higher rate.
+- The interest rate on the loan is 8% pa unless investors lend at a higher rate.
 The interest does not compound and does not convert into equity.

-- The ability to raise further debt that is more senior (and in reality, this is CLN is very junior, so most new debt will be more senior) is restricted to new external stakeholders only.
+- The ability to raise further debt that is more senior (and in reality, this CLN is very junior, so most new debt will be more senior) is restricted to new external stakeholders only.

 What does this mean:

-- Turning to existing shareholders – the Future Fund is a Government initiative that is clearly not there as a solution for all the early stage companies affected by Covid-19.
-If you don’t meet the criteria or you are not willing to accept the commercial terms set by the Future Fund then it might be a good time to reach out to your current investors with a rights issue offer.
-They are collective owners of the business thus it is in their interest to help business to weather this period.
-Our advice is to ignore preference shares and quirky instruments of the past to avoid mismanaging the point on the most senior class of share, and instead focus on the ‘real’ ordinary shares in the business.
+- Turning to existing shareholders – the Future Fund is a Government initiative that is clearly not there as a solution for all the early-stage companies affected by Covid-19.
+If you don’t meet the criteria or you are not willing to accept the commercial terms set by the Future Fund, then it might be a good time to reach out to your current investors with a rights issue offer.
+They are collective owners of the business; thus, it is in their interest to help business to weather this period.
+Our advice is to ignore preference shares and quirky instruments of the past to avoid mismanaging the point on the most senior class of share and instead focus on the ‘real’ ordinary shares in the business.

-- Alternatives for new investors – to reach out to the new set of investors might be an appropriate next step for majority of the companies but in these circumstance a new arrangement and deal structures might be used by investors to hedge their risks.
+- Alternatives for new investors – to reach out to the new set of investors might be an appropriate next step for the majority of the companies but in these circumstances, a new arrangement and deal structures might be used by investors to hedge their risks.
 For examples, a private investor wants a discounted share price, and EIS relief too.
 In this case, you could run an Advance Subscription Agreement that provides cash now in exchange for shares issued later at the same 20% discount to a future event’s share price (but without any interest paid along the way).
 ASAs don’t always comply with EIS rules, though.
 They can be argued to be a loan and, with newer ‘Risk to Capital’ tests, the 20% share price discount may be viewed less favourably.
 There will still probably be a way to get EIS compliant ASAs agreed for many businesses, but it will take longer, cost more in adviser fees and all sides – including the investor – will have to be happy with the risks.